-The shoulder is the most mobile joint in the body.
-It consists of a ball known as the humeral head (the top part of the arm bone) and a socket known as the glenoid (a part of the shoulder blade).
+The shoulder has more mobility than any other joint in the body.
+It is a ball and socket joint that consists of the humeral head (the top part of the arm bone) and the glenoid (a part of the shoulder blade).
 Since the shoulder allows motion in all directions, the socket part of the joint needs to be very shallow to allow that motion.
 To help stabilize the shoulder, our bodies have a cartilage rim around the joint socket called the labrum.
-The labrum acts as a bumper to prevent the ball from slipping out of the joint.
-In addition, the shoulder contains a number of ligaments which further stabilize the joint and prevent dislocation.
-Furthermore, four muscles called the rotator cuff muscles surround the shoulder and contract to keep the shoulder joint reduced in its normal position.
+The labrum acts as a bumper that prevents the ball from slipping out of the joint.
+In addition, the shoulder also contains ligaments.
+Ligaments are as sleeves of tissue that become tight when the arm is rotated to its maximum position.
+They help to further stabilize the joint and prevent the shoulder from sliding out of place.
+Finally, four muscles called the rotator cuff surround the shoulder and contract to keep the shoulder joint reduced in its normal position.

-While physical therapy may help some, a good percentage of patients go on to dislocate their shoulder again.
-Surgery is used to reattach the torn cartilage rim to the socket and to tighten the ligaments around the shoulder.
+Although physical therapy is very helpful, depending on age, many patients may go on to dislocate their shoulder again.
+If this occurs, surgery is used to reattach the torn cartilage rim to the socket and to tighten the ligaments around the shoulder.
 See the section on labral tears for more information.

 Further information on this injury can be found in this article on the AAOS OrthoInfo website, an orthopaedic resource center providing expert information.